 11. It is available in a variety of areas

 There’s vacant land for sale all over the United States that you can purchase whenever you’re ready.

-In fact, some states even give away FREE land.
+In fact, some cities even give away FREE land.

 Do your research today!